 Jake clears his throat.
 "I'm sure a simple apology is enough for your grandmother."
 And the teasing light in his eyes elicits a smile from me that I tell myself to tone down.
 He was so irritating and yet…!

 “But nothing says, ‘I’m sorry’ quite like you, showing me around town tomorrow.”

-I raise my eyebrows.
+I raise my eyebrows, instantly suspicious.
 “Why?
 If you’re not developing here, why would you want to learn any more about it?”